honzasp/geosick/README.md

     <meeting-range> = [<integer>, <integer>]

-`score` is a probability of disease transmission.
+- `score` is the estimated probability of disease transmission.
-`minimal_distance_m` is the smallest distance the two people got to each other.
+- `minimal_distance_m` is the smallest distance the two people got to each other.
-`meeting_ranges_ms` represent time frames of possible contact between the two people (pretty much the time frames at which a transmission could occur with non-zero probability).
+- `meeting_ranges_ms` represent time frames of possible contact between the two people (pretty much the time frames at which a transmission could occur with non-zero probability).

 ## Examples